shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

 Use custom dashboards and custom reports to simplify the reporting process.

 Maintain and Refine
-The final step isto maintain and refine the plan.
+The final step is to maintain and refine the plan.